DC 7918Endocrine System38 CFR § 4.119

 The VA rates Pheochromocytoma (benign or malignant) under Diagnostic Code (DC) 7918, governed by 38 CFR 38 CFR § 4.119.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-Can Pheochromocytoma (benign or malignant) qualify for TDIU (Total Disability Individual Unemployability)?
+Can Pheochromocytoma (benign or malignant) qualify for TDIU?

-What evidence do I need to establish service connection for Pheochromocytoma (benign or malignant)?
+What evidence supports a higher rating for Pheochromocytoma (benign or malignant)?

-What is the C&P exam like for Pheochromocytoma (benign or malignant)?
+What happens at the C&P exam for Pheochromocytoma (benign or malignant)?

 Get a Personalized Rating Analysis